DavidPetrasek/OrderInvoiceBundle/docs/pdf_generation.md

 PDF generation
 ==============
-- Generator returns binary data
+Generator returns the PDF as binary data.
+If you need to save the invoice to disk, please see [File management](./file_management.md)

-Available generators:
+Available generators: `MpdfGenerator`
-- MpdfGenerator

-Available commands to generate templates:

-`symfony console make:oib:invoice:mpdf_twig_template`

 ---------
 Example using the MpdfGenerator: